„Mountainlands“ is an ongoing long-term project, that surveys the lives and societies of Zomia (upland Southeast Asia

 Military presence, campaigns against shifting cultivation (the traditional form of subsistence in Zomia), deforestation, building of roads, railroad tracks and bridges into the hills, and the introduction of administrational facilities made avoiding the state mostly a phenomenon of the past.

-Mountainland is a photographic approach to document the lives and societies of the ethnic minority populations inhabiting the highlands of the Southeast Asian massif today.
+Mountainlands is a photographic approach to depict the lives and societies of the ethnic minority populations inhabiting the highlands of the Southeast Asian massif today.

 2016 – ongoing